miaohua1982/simple_fasterrcnn_pytorch/README.md

 ## Background
 This is a simplest implementation of fasterrcnn by pytorch when I learn the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497).
+Now I also add maskrcnn [Mask R-CNN](https://arxiv.org/abs/1703.06870).
 There are lots of implementation in github.But many of them is too complicated, or just calling the torchvision's module.
-I implementation the key operation iou/nms/roi_pool in python & c++(not cuda), so you can see what the operation do on data.
+I implementation the key operation iou/nms/roi_pool/align_roi_pool in python & c++(not cuda), so you can see what the operation do on data.
 What's more, the c++ version nms & roi_pool are written independently, and you can install them as a python package.

 ## Requirements